 “Church Latin” is the informal, snappier-sounding term for the more scholarly phrase Ecclesiastical Latin, or the occasionally-used Medieval Latin.
 All of these terms are used to denote something different from “Classical Latin”–the Latin used by, say, Julius Caesar.
 Church Latin was (and is!) the Latin used by the Catholic Church for two thousand years–thus, where the “Church” part comes in.

 But wait–isn’t it exactly the same language we’re talking about here?
 Same words and grammar and endings all?
-Well yes…and no. Differences can be summarized in five interrelated points.
+Well yes…and no. Differences can be summarized in six interrelated points.